NoelDeMartin/ramen/README.md

 ## Current Status and Known Issues

-At the moment, there are a couple of issues with authentication.

-I am using [@inrupt/solid-client-authn-browser](https://github.com/inrupt/solid-client-authn-js/) to login using DPoP authentication and [solid-auth-client](https://github.com/solid/solid-auth-client) otherwise.
-However, the current implementation relies on [some heuristics](https://github.com/NoelDeMartin/ramen/blob/main/src/services/Auth.ts#L166..L170) to know if a server supports DPoP, and they are not error proof.

-Another problem with authentication is that using DPoP users have to log in again after refreshing the page.
+At the moment, users have to log in again after refreshing the page using the default authentication method.
 This is not an issue per-se, and the application will remind users of their last login url.
 But it's not great UX.
 This is [a known issue](https://github.com/inrupt/solid-client-authn-js/issues/423) in Inrupt's library.

-Other than that, everything should work properly with any Solid server.

 The application has been tested with the following implementations:

 - [Node Solid Server](https://github.com/solid/node-solid-server): The app has been tested and works properly with `v5.2.2` and `v5.6.0`.
-- [Enterprise Solid Server](https://inrupt.com/products/enterprise-solid-server/): The app has been tested and works properly, however I wasn't able to detect that the server supports DPoP so I ended up [hard-coding the domains in the code](https://github.com/NoelDeMartin/ramen/blob/main/src/services/Auth.ts#L26).
-Any other deployments of this server will probably fail when logging in.
+- [Enterprise Solid Server](https://inrupt.com/products/enterprise-solid-server/): The app has been tested and works properly (tested in January 2021).
-- [Community Solid Server](https://github.com/solid/community-server): The app has been tested, but the container has to be created manually until [solid/community-server#436](https://github.com/solid/community-server/issues/436) is fixed.
-Logging in has to be done through an external provider (as discussed [here](https://github.com/solid/community-server/issues/425)), and creating the recipe and reading the data works properly.
+- [Community Solid Server](https://github.com/solid/community-server): The app has been tested and works properly with `v0.5.0`.
+However, logging in has to be done through an external provider as discussed [here](https://github.com/solid/community-server/issues/425).
 - [PHP Solid Server](https://github.com/pdsinterop/php-solid-server): The app has been tested, but the server requires multiple fixes to work properly.
 Those are being discussed in [pdsinterop/php-solid-server#42](https://github.com/pdsinterop/php-solid-server/issues/42).

 ## Attributions